 Chatsworth House is the jewel of Derbyshire.
 Chatsworth is located in the centre of Derbyshire and the Peak District National Park , situated just outside the popular market town of Bakewell and a short drive to Matlock, Ashbourne and Buxton, within some of the most beautiful scenery imaginable.
 This magnificent stately home is still home of the Duke and Duchess of Devonshire and attracts thousands of visitors daily.

 Chatsworth house, its gardens, farmyard & adventure playground, gift shops and restaurants are open every day until late December.
 More of the house is open to visitors than ever before with something for everyone to enjoy and marvel at.
 The 1000 acre park scattered with sheep and deer, the farm shop and its restaurant are open all year round.
 The beautiful gardens with water features and magnificent views are a delight to meander around.
 If you enjoy walking then the Chatsworth House estate is perfect, open all year around it has some beautiful walks with breathtaking views.

-If you are intending visiting Chatsworth House and the area then we are able to offer quality self catering or bed and breakfast accommodation in our luxury self catering cottages located close to the Peak District , Derbyshire that will enable you to enjoy your stay in comfort.
+If you are intending visiting Chatsworth House and the area then we are able to offer quality self catering accommodation in our luxury self catering cottages or bed and breakfast within beautiful Offcote Grange, located just outside of Ashbourne and edging the Peak District National Park.

 Click on our links to take you to your preferred choice of either self catering or bed and breakfast accommodation near the Peak District.